Get the answers to all your burning charcoal grill frequently asked questions in my charcoal grill FAQ. Learn more with the Grilling Life Q&A.

 Resist the urge to spray your coals with water, as that can get messy and creates lye that’s corrosive for both your grill and for the skin of anyone who comes in contact with it.

 If you have charcoal leftover after grilling, you can leave the unused coals in the grill for your next cooking session, but you’ll need to add more coals — charcoal is like a used car in that it can work if it’s already been used, but it won’t last as long.
 You can find instructions on fueling your grill with partially used charcoal by reading Can You Reuse Charcoal?

-How Should I Dispose Of Used Charcoal And Ash?
+How should I Dispose of Used Charcoal & Ash?

 If you used charcoal briquettes, once your grill is cool you can wrap any remaining coals and ash in aluminum foil and toss them in the trash.
 If you have lump charcoal ash on your hands, you can also add it to a compost bin to create a rich plant fertilizer or mix it with water and hydrated lime (not the fruit!) to make a pest-preventing plant spray.